ntrezowan/the-plain/_posts/2015-11-25-installing-owncloud-on-centos.md

 This crt/key is only valid for one year.
 ```

-7. Downloading OwnCloud source, extracting the tar.bz2 in /tmp and then moving it to Nginx html folder;
+7. Download OwnCloud [source](https://github.com/owncloud), extracting the tar.bz2 in `/tmp` and then move it into Nginx html folder;
 ```
 # cd /tmp/
 # wget https://download.owncloud.org/community/owncloud-8.2.1.tar.bz2